Clive Gamble: Early life and education

 Gamble was born in 1951.
 He was educated at Brighton College, a private school in Brighton, England.
-He studied at Jesus College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1972: as per tradition, bi BA was promoted to a Master of Arts (MA Cantab) degree in 1975.
+He studied at Jesus College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1972: as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree in 1975.
 Remaining at Jesus College, he studied for a Doctor of Philosophy (PhD) degree which he completed in 1978.
 His doctoral thesis was titled "Animal Communities and their Relationship to Prehistoric Economies in Western Europe".

 Academic career

 From 1975 to 1979, Gamble was an experimental officer in archaeology at the University of Southampton.
 In 1979, he became a lecturer in archaeology.
 He was promoted to Professor in 1996.
 In 1999 he founded the Centre for the Archaeology of Human Origins at Southampton.

 In 2004 Gamble was appointed to a Research Professorship in the Centre for Quaternary Research at Royal Holloway College, in the University of London.
 He subsequently returned to Southampton as a professor in the Department of Archaeology in 2011.
 In 2015 he was a Trustee of the British Museum.
 He retired from Southampton in 2017 and was appointed an emeritus professor.